- The Buying Process

 - Malta Government First Time Buyers’ Scheme

 Buying your first property in Malta might feel overwhelming at times.
-With so many options it can be hard to know where to start from.
+With so many options it can be hard to know where to start.
 As one of the biggest decisions you will ever make, it’s crucial to get it right.

-Most first time buyers start out with a general idea of what they want and refine their criteria the as they go along.
+Most first-time buyers start out with a general idea of what they want and refine their criteria as they go along.
 The challenge comes when it is time to make a decision and narrow down the options.

 - What size of property do you need, not just now and in 5 years?

-- Which areas of Malta are you familiar with, and where would your prefer to live?
+- Which areas of Malta are you familiar with, and where would you prefer to live?

 - What kind of amenities do you need close by?
 (Schools, shops, transport)